scverse/pytometry/README.md

 # Pytometry: Flow & mass cytometry analytics

 This package is in private beta at this moment!
+We want to publish this ASAP!

 This package extends scanpy to for efficient and scalable handling of flow and mass cytometry data analysis.
 It provides